weserv/docs/faq/README.md

 This is because we don't use Last-Modified headers.

 ## Why don't you use ETag or Last-Modified headers?
-We disable 2 (default) settings regarding to cache-control.
+We disable 2 (default) settings regarding cache-control.
 These are the ETag header, and the Last- Modified header.

 We do set the Cache-Control header.
 Allow me to explain this decision, using Apache-config.